hyphanet/website/content/pages/download-fr.md

 When the installer closes, it should open a browser window pointing to the first-time wizard.
-Here you can configure basic settings, and then start using Freenet.
-You can access Freenet later on via the system tray menu ( bottom right on the screen), or use the Browse Freenet shortcut on the desktop and/or start menu.
+Here you can configure basic settings, and then start using Hyphanet.
+You can access Hyphanet later on via the system tray menu ( bottom right on the screen), or use the Browse Hyphanet shortcut on the desktop and/or start menu.
 If it doesn't work, open [http://127.0.0.1:8888/](http://127.0.0.1:8888/) in your web browser.

-For best security you should use a separate browser for Freenet, preferably in privacy mode.
+For best security you should use a separate browser for Hyphanet, preferably in privacy mode.
 On Windows, the system tray menu will try to use Chrome in incognito mode if possible.
-Internet Explorer does not work well with Freenet, Firefox and Opera are widely used.
+Internet Explorer does not work well with Hyphanet, Firefox and Opera are widely used.

-If you know anyone running Freenet, you can improve your security and help to build a robust network by connecting to their node.
+If you know anyone running Hyphanet, you can improve your security and help to build a robust network by connecting to their node.
 First, open the [Add a friend page](http://127.0.0.1:8888/addfriend/).
 You and your friend should each download their "node reference".
 Send the file to the other person,